tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

-### General
+### Adventurer

-#### Dancing Shoes

-Boots

-Shiny red shoes with golden wings. _Always:_ The shoes force you to dance whenever you hear music (even off-key whistling will work).
-The shoes magically re-appear on your feet if taken off for more than 10 minutes. _Recharge 6+:_ You gain a +3 bonus to disengage checks until the end of the battle (or five minutes).
+#### Arrow, Crossbow Bolt, Slingstone

+##### Backbiter Bolt

+When you hit with a natural even attack roll with this ammunition, it’s a critical hit instead.
+Curse: When you miss with a natural even attack roll using this ammunition, the attack hits you instead (in the back!).

 ---

-#### Disappointment Hat

-Hat

-Green conical hat. _Always:_ Each time you cast a spell outside of combat or a spell is cast near you, it has some side effect (GM's choice) that inconveniences you. _Recharge 6+:_ As a move action you pull out an item from the hat.
-Roll a d6 to see what you get: 1–2: You get a useless or disgusting item.
-3–6: You pull a useful non-magical item that grants a +d6 bonus to your next skill check until the end of your next turn.
+#### Armor, Robe, Shirt, Tunic

+##### Default Bonus

+Armor Class: +2 (adventurer); +3 (champion); +5 (epic)

+##### Anger

+Heavy Armor Only

+Platemail or similar with leering faces on the pauldrons.

+_Always:_ +2 AC (adventurer).
+In addition, when you miss with an attack and the escalation die is odd, roll a save; on a failure, you are enraged until the start of your next turn and take a –4 penalty to all defenses.

 ---

-#### Girdle of Gender Switching

-Belt

-Wide leather belt with acorn designs. _Always:_ Increase your total recoveries by one, but your gender is switched.
-Removing the belt reverses the effect but it teleports back onto you if removed for more than 10 minutes.
-In addition, minor shifts in weight distribution throw your balance off, and you take a –1 penalty with melee attacks during your first battle each day.
+##### Demonhide

+2/Battle, or every five minutes

+Reduce an enemy’s d20 roll (attack, save, skill check, etc.) by 1 if it would turn a success into a failure.
+Curse: When an enemy scores a critical hit against you, the next attack against you is also a crit.

+**Quirk:** Dreads dying . . . or rather what happens after death.

 ---

-#### Tome of Misfortune

-Implement

-Book with an embossed face inside its cover. _1/day:_ Regain one expended daily spell that you have cast.
-When you cast the recovered spell, roll a d6.
-1–3: The book chooses the targets for the spell and can consider you and your allies as enemies, or your enemies as allies.
-4–6: You choose targets normally.
+##### Hexed Carapace

+Heavy Armor Only

+When an enemy with the demon, devil, or undead type hits you with an attack, you gain a ‘pain point.’
+As a free action, you can give any number of pain points to allies next to you (and they feel pain) but an ally can’t have more pain points than the value of the escalation die.
+As a free action after rolling save, you or an ally can spend any number of pain points to gain a +1 bonus to that save for each point spent.
+Curse: You are vulnerable to attacks by demons, devils, and the undead . . . and they know it.

+**Quirk:** Dresses flamboyantly.

 ---

-#### Treasured Chest

-Wondrous Item

-It follows you on little feet, obeys you, and is much larger on the inside (able to hold the same amount of stuff as a large closet). _Always:_ You can't move faster than the chest, and the chest is slow.
-You travel at half speed everywhere and can't use actions to move twice during a turn in battle.
+##### Tephritic Armor

+Heavy Armor Only

+You gain a cumulative +1 bonus to AC and PD each time you are hit with a fire attack.
+The bonus ends at the end of your turn if you have not been hit with a fire attack since the end of your previous turn.
+Curse: When you take cold damage, you take a cumulative –1 penalty to all defenses, saves, and skill checks until the end of the battle.

+**Quirk:** Never warm enough.

 ---

-### Adventurer

-#### Acrobat's Stick

-Staff

-A glowing rod that expands into a longer pole. _Always:_ Bonus to attacks and damage: +2 (adventurer).
-In addition, if you are a rogue with the _swashbuckle_ ability, you gain an extra use of that ability, but whenever you roll a natural 1 or 2 with any d20 roll, the staff flings you into danger (you take 2d6 damage and possibly provoke opportunity attacks in battle).
+#### Belt, Swordbelt, Kilt, Skirt, Girdle, Sash

+##### Girdle of Gender Switching

+Wide leather belt with acorn designs.

+_Always:_ Increase your total recoveries by one, but your gender is switched.
+Removing the belt reverses the effect but it teleports back onto you if removed for more than 10 minutes.
+In addition, minor shifts in weight distribution throw your balance off, and you take a –1 penalty with melee attacks during your first battle each day.

 ---

-#### Anger Armor

-Heavy Armor

-Platemail or similar with leering faces on the pauldrons. _Always:_ +2 AC (adventurer).
-In addition, when you miss with an attack and the escalation die is odd, roll a save; on a failure, you are enraged until the start of your next turn and take a –4 penalty to all defenses.

----

-#### Backbiter Bow

-Bow

-Gold bow with no string.
-It creates a glowing string and "energy arrows." _Always:_ Bonus to attacks and damage: +2 (adventurer).
-In addition, when you miss with an attack and the escalation die is odd, roll a save; on a failure, you instead hit yourself with the attack.

----

-#### Blade of Unerring Panache

-+2 Weapon

-When you attack with this weapon and miss, you lose 4 hp (champion: 10 hp; epic: 25 hp).

-**Quirk:** Tells the same stories over and over.

----
+#### Book, Scroll, Tome, Grimoire

-#### Killer’s Almanac
+##### Killer’s Almanac

-Book

 _Recharge 6+:_ When you hit a staggered enemy, you score a critical hit instead.
 Curse: The next time one of your allies is hit, that ally must roll a save.
 If they fail, the hit becomes a crit.